 I have squished a variety of amounts with this kit and have found that it works well with 1/8th, 1/4th, I haven't tried 1/2 yet, but that's coming up in the future!
 I know it will handle it well.

 I highly recommend purchasing a shop press that includes some form of pressure gauge.
 You can certainly go by feel but if you have a pressure gauge, you will notice the pressure decreases as the rosin melts off of the flowers.
 Knowing how much pressure is being lost and when to reapply to maintain pressure is important.

 Customer support from dabpress rep has been good with easy communication about the product.

-Be sure to get a variety of rosin filters to use with this kit, if you just plan on pressing flowers, 160 micron filters seem to work just fine, you could try smaller microns but I dont see the need, my rosin is coming out nice and clean with 160 micron filters.
-Dry sift or bubble is best pressed with smaller filters like 60 micron or lower.
+Be sure to get a variety of rosin filters to use with this kit, if you just plan on pressing flowers, 160-micron filters seem to work just fine, you could try smaller microns but I dont see the need, my rosin is coming out nice and clean with 160-micron filters.
+Dry sift or bubble is best pressed with smaller filters like 60 microns or lower.

-Yields have ranged from 18-27% depending on the material being ran, but it is consistently giving good yields at varying temperatures.
+Yields have ranged from 18-27% depending on the material being run, but it is consistently giving good yields at varying temperatures.